OUCH! The Barons of Bet, bless their hearts, are up the creek without a paddle.

 The legislature listened and it became law.

-Subsequently, Big Players in Las Vegas who wanted to play the ponies for more than chump change started funneling their bets to the offshore books and rebate shops that didn’t have any problem offering rebates.
+Subsequently, Big Players in Las Vegas who wanted to play the ponies for more than chump change started funneling their bets to the offshore books that didn’t have any problem offering rebates.

 You might think that the racetrack suits would do their best to stop this terrible practice.